 According to the American Association of Endodontists, root canal therapy is the most feared dental procedure.

-That’s not surprising: in our society, root canals have been characterized as being excruciating and unbearable.
 Despite this stigma, root canal therapy is actually a pain-free, quick and relatively comfortable procedure.
 In fact, it relieves your pain and can prevent more complicated oral issues down the road.
 Here at Fairview Dental Care, we can put your fears at ease.Read more about Root Canal Therapy